alnvdl/oks/README.md

 updated to Python 3 and the new GTK/GI bindings.

 It was mostly developed in 2008, when I (Allan) was 18 years old, before I started attending university.
-I am proud of some parts of this project, namely the database model, the abstractions I came up with and the *relative* tidiness of the code.
+It was my first real big project.
+I am proud of some parts of it, namely the database model, the abstractions I came up with and the *relative* tidiness of the code in certain parts.

-I'm a little ashamed by the lack of proper testing (there are only some integration tests) and some really questionable decisions, like having a gigantic application singleton.
+I'm a little ashamed by the lack of proper testing (there are only some integration tests) and some really questionable decisions, like having a gigantic singleton for the GUI.
 But this thing still works after all these years and is still used everyday as of 2023 :)

 The user interface only supports Portuguese (despite all of the code being in